Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Additional Experiments

-\section{Additional experiments}
+\section{Additional Experiments}

-We provide additional experiments on the non-adaptive methods and adaptive methods, providing further insight into the interpretability of the split residual method and the coverage guarantees.
+We provide additional experiments on the non-adaptive methods and adaptive methods, providing further insight into the parameters of the split residual method and the resulting coverage improvements.
 We include hyperparameter ablation studies as well as an additional real-world dataset.
-We include experiments on covariate shift to demonstrate that the split residual method is robust multiple types of shift and is not limited to concept shift, which was extensively explored in the main text.
+We include experiments on covariate shift to demonstrate that the split residual method is robust to multiple types of shift and is not limited to stage-wise shift, which was extensively explored in the main text.
 All experiments were conducted on a laptop with an Intel i7 processor and 8GB of RAM.
 No specialized hardware (e.g., GPUs or TPUs) was used for training or evaluation.

-\subsection{Experimental hyperparameter details}
+\subsection{Experimental Hyperparameter Details}